-Heritage, as defined by renowned heritage scholar, Professor Laurajane Smith, is a cultural process, an act of making meaning in and for the present and the future:
+Heritage is a cultural process, an act of making meaning in and for the present and the future:

 [Heritage is] being in place, renewing memories and associations, sharing experiences ... to cement present and future social and familial relationships.
 Heritage [isn't] only about the past - though it [is] that too - it also [isn't] just about material things - though it [is] that as well - heritage [is] a process of engagement, an act of communication and an act of making meaning in and for the present (Smith 2006:1).